 Tips and Other Information:

 Eleven Mile Canyon is fishing fair to good right, now considering the low flows.
 Dead drifting midge larvae and pupae in the slow, deep pools is your best bet right now for the next couple of weeks.
 Matt’s Midge, Parachute Adams, and Griffith Gnats are fooling a few fish on the surface during the height of the hatch, especially in the shady areas.
-If you really look for them, you’ll find plenty of rising fish.
-Plan on concentrating your efforts in the mile below the dam, as the lower stretch is frozen.
-Dress warm, Eleven Mile Canyon is a frigid place this time of year!
+If you really look for them, you’ll find a few rising fish.
+Look for sporadic Baetis in the days to come, with consistent hatches by the first week of April.

 Effective Patterns:#20-22 Mercury Midge, #20 Red Larva, #18 Micro Egg, #22-22 Mayer’s Tube Midge, #20-22 Manhattan Midge, #20 Pale Olive Midge Larva, #22-24 Black Beauty, #22-24 Bling Midge, #22-24 Top Secret Midge, #22-24 Minute Midge, #22-24 Jujubee Midge, #22-24 Matt’s Midge, #22-24 Griffith Gnat, and #24-26 Parachute Adams.

 Fly Fishing Conditions for Elevenmile Canyon Along the South Platte River from The Blue Quill Angler in Evergreen, CO